Salmon Fishing - Lodges, Destinations & Guided Trips

 Pacific salmon return to rivers from Russia to North America in large numbers, with each species offering a different style of fishing.
 Their migrations create diverse opportunities across river, estuary, and tidewater systems.
 Here’s a breakdown of the five major species:

-Top Fishing Destinations for Salmon
+Top Salmon Fishing Destinations

 • Alaska: Offers all five Pacific species across fly-out rivers, estuaries, and tidewater systems.
+Runs extend from May through October.

 Salmon Fishing Techniques